Gonelastvirus/NFS-shared_storage-k8s-cluster/README.md

 # NFS To The Rescue!

 Luckily there’s a pretty easy way to solve all of this.
 It’s called the Kubernetes NFS provisioner (or NFS container storage interface).
 NFS servers have been around for forever and have provided a simple way for multiple workloads to connect to one disk.
 It even allows both workloads to read and write simultaneously.
 The NFS CSI allows a multi-node Kubernetes cluster to create and mount volumes that are backed by NFS.
 Installing and configuring the CSI is a one-time thing and after that, it’s completely transparent to the user of the cluster.

+# Below is Example output

+<b>Look again at the PersistentVolume:</b>

+    kubectl get pv task-pv-volume

+<b>Now the output shows a STATUS of Bound.</b>

+    NAME             CAPACITY   ACCESSMODES   RECLAIMPOLICY   STATUS    CLAIM                   STORAGECLASS   REASON    AGE task-pv-volume   10Gi       RWO           Retain          Bound     default/task-pv-claim   manual                   2m

+<b>Look at the PersistentVolumeClaim:</b>

+    kubectl get pvc task-pv-claim

+<b>The output shows that the PersistentVolumeClaim is bound to your PersistentVolume.</b>

+    NAME            STATUS    VOLUME           CAPACITY   ACCESSMODES   STORAGECLASS   AGE task-pv-claim   Bound     task-pv-volume   10Gi       RWO           manual         30s

 # Example of creating pod and using persistent volume  you just created running script
+In the NFS shared directory, create an index.html file:

+    # This again assumes that your Node uses "sudo" to run commands
+    # as the superuser
+    sudo sh -c "echo 'Hello from Kubernetes storage' > /mnt/data/index.html"

+Create a pod

     apiVersion: v1
     kind: Pod
     metadata: